unexpectedjs/unexpected/documentation/plugins.md

 1. Upgrade to `npm 3`, then remove the `node_modules` folder and run a fresh `npm install`.
 2. If you're stuck on a previous npm version, you should still try to remove `node_modules` and run a fresh `npm install`.
-3. If that doesn't work, úpgrade unexpected and the plugins you're using to the newest versions at once.
+3. If that doesn't work, upgrade unexpected and the plugins you're using to the newest versions at once.
 The newest versions should be using the same version of unexpected-messy, which will resolve the problem in most cases.